RokerHRO/gar/README.md

 <|plain|charset=utf8|parent=123|"bar.txt"|>
 This is content of bar.txt
 <|plain|charset=utf8|"other.txt"|>
-This is the content of other.txt
+This is the content of other.txt, _not_ part of the inner.zip!
 <#endgar#>
 ```